Multi-GI 5 Reviews: The right probiotic blend for you?

 Rating: 7 / 10

-Determining Multi GI5's efficacy is something of a challenge since the company provides only the genus and species of the probiotics they deliver.
-We'll get deeper into just how specific you can get with your probiotic strains a little later, but without strain-specific detail, the exact characteristics of a given probiotic are indeterminable.
+Determining Multi-GI 5's efficacy is something of a challenge since the company provides only the genus and species of the probiotics they deliver.
+We'll go deeper into just how specific you can get with your probiotic strains a little later, but right now we’ll say that without strain-specific detail, the exact characteristics of a given probiotic are harder to ascertain.

-We reached out to Multi GI 5’s product development team, who told us they’d get back to us within a month.
+When we originally reviewed Multi-GI 5, we reached out to the company’s product development team for strain-level information, and they told us they’d get back to us within a month.
 Five weeks later, having heard nothing, we reached out again.
 This time, they told us the information was proprietary and they could not share it.
-This claim, in our estimation, is without merit.
+Their claim, in our estimation, is without merit.
 We’ve evaluated dozens of probiotics in our research, and well over half of them provide strain-specific detail.

-That said, genus and species give us enough information to understand the company's intentions in choosing certain probiotics, and we can get a good sense of what they're likely to do for most people.
+That said, genus and species give us enough information to understand the company's intentions in choosing certain probiotic microorganisms in its formula, and we can get a good sense of what they're likely to do for most people.

-For Multi GI 5, we know that they use:
+For Multi-GI 5, we know that we’re getting:

 These five are among the most popular and effective probiotic species available, each bringing a different benefit to the table.

-Unfortunately, Multi GI 5 does not list its probiotic quantities in colony-forming units (CFU), which is a standard for understanding the potency of a given probiotic.
+Unfortunately, Multi-GI 5 does not list its probiotic quantities in colony-forming units (CFU), the standard for understanding the potency of a given probiotic.
 Instead, they provide the weight of their probiotic combination in milligrams.
 Probiotics are living organisms, but they weigh the same dead as they do alive.
 Without explicitly listing CFU or, preferably, active colony-forming units (ACFU), it's hard to know how well a probiotic may work.

-All that said, the combination of probiotics, prebiotics, amino acids, and minerals in Multi GI 5 presents what could be a highly effective formula.
-There’s no reason to believe they’re filling their supplements with inactive probiotics, but the weight just doesn’t tell the whole story.
+All that said, the combination of probiotics, prebiotics, amino acids, and minerals in Multi-GI 5 presents what could be a highly effective formula.
+There’s no reason to believe the company is filling its supplements with inactive probiotics, but the weight just doesn’t tell the whole story.

 Cost